awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-sql-clustering.md

 ## Witness Importance and Dynamic Quorum Architecture<a name="sql-clustering-file-share-witness"></a>

 There is a difference between Disk Witness and File Share Witness\.
 Disk Witness keeps a backup of the cluster database while File Share Witness does not\.
 Both add a [vote to the cluster](#sql-clustering-quorum)\.
-You can use Disk Witness with Storage Spaces Direct on Windows Server 2016 DC edition, or if you use iSCSI\-based storage\.
-For a tutorial on deploying Storage Spaces Direct, see [Deploy Storage Spaces Direct \(S2D\) on Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-tutorial-s2d.html)\.
+You can use Disk Witness if you use iSCSI\-based storage\.
 For more about witness options, see [File Share witness vs Disk witness for local clusters](https://blogs.technet.microsoft.com/mspfe/2012/11/05/file-share-witness-vs-disk-witness-for-local-clusters/)\.

 ## Troubleshooting<a name="sql-troubleshooting"></a>